2022 GT4 European Series

-The 2022 GT4 European Series is the fifteenth season of the GT4 European Series, a Sports car racing championship organised by Stéphane Ratel Organisation (SRO).
-The season began at Imola on 1 April, and will end at the Circuit de Barcelona-Catalunya on 30 September.
+The 2022 GT4 European Series was the fifteenth season of the GT4 European Series, a Sports car racing championship organised by Stéphane Ratel Organisation (SRO).
+The season began at Imola on 1 April, and ended at the Circuit de Barcelona-Catalunya on 30 September.

 Calendar

 The 2022 calendar was announced via the website on 4 September 2021.

 Entry list

 The full season entry list was released on 23 March and contained 50 cars.